-Session times are available weekday evenings, Monday daytime and Saturday morning.
+Session times are available weekday evenings and daytime.
 Just email me to find out more and arrange a time to talk.

 As an experienced therapist and counsellor, I can help you to learn more about yourself and to think about the possibility of change in your life.

 I provide individual sessions of counselling and therapy, and can see clients at consulting rooms in the centre of London, centrally located for tube, bus and overground.
 Cannon Street station is within easy reach of my therapy room in Queen Street, which is also close to Mansion House, Bank, St Paul's and Cannon Street tube stations, with many bus and overground connections.
 Alternatively I can offer sessions in Chancery Lane and Farringdon.

 Everyone is different and whatever your own personal reasons for seeking therapy, I offer a safe and confidential place to talk about and explore your thoughts and feelings.
 To find out more, do email me and arrange a time to talk .

 "The curious paradox is that when I accept myself just as I am, then I can change." - Carl Rogers

 Professional qualifications and memberships